This supper is so perfect for my family in every which way.

 - There was literally no clean up to be had.

 I don’t know about you, but I call that a win-win.
 Plus, I used only real ingredients that my family happens to love.
-I might need to permanently put this recipe into my weekly rotation.
+I might need to put this recipe into my weekly rotation permanently.
 Most of these ingredients are things that I usually have around.
-Frozen corn, canned beans, potatoes and of course my family also loves Smithfield Marinated Pork!
+Frozen corn, canned beans, potatoes.

 Cooking this meal in your pressure cooker is super easy!
 Don’t have a pressure cooker?
 You can also cook these foil packets on your grill or in the oven.
 I will add the recipe variation below.